CDL Licensing Process

 - Perpetual access rights rather than annual leases.

-- Increasing consortial discounts based on campus participation.
-Full participation (a 10-campus license) should warrant a significant price advantage.
+- Increasing discounts based on campus participation.
+Full participation, involving ten UC campuses, should warrant a significant price advantage.

 - A cap on inflationary annual increases.

 - Unlimited access.

 - No restriction on canceling subscriptions for print or other formats for the titles represented in the proposal.